Webinar: Good for business

 An updated paper advances the conversation by incorporating a review of more than 100 studies, reports and grey literature sources, published predominantly in the last 15 years, both nationally and internationally, as well as case studies from Australia and around the world.
 The evidence presented in the 2025 edition continues to reinforce and strengthen the findings of the original 2011 edition.

-Dr Tolley puts forward four recommendations to maximise the economic benefits for local business, design of town centres and main streets, while making them more accessible for people walking, wheeling and bike riding.
+Dr Rodney Tolley puts forward four key recommendations to maximise the economic benefits for local business through the design of town centres and main streets, while making them more accessible for people walking, wheeling and bike riding.
 Many of these are low cost and require minimal intervention.

 This webinar will include a 30-minute presentation from Dr Tolley, followed by audience Q and A.